muellerjoel/lx2162a/install-arch-linux-aarch64.md

 ```
 fdisk /dev/nvme0n1
 ```
-# At the fdisk prompt, delete old partitions and create a new one:
+# At the fdisk, delete old partitions and create a new ones:
 Type **o**.
 This will clear out any partitions on the drive.

 Type **p** to list partitions.
 There should be no partitions left.